What battery life to expect from an outdoor smartphone?

 What consumes the most battery outdoors

-The cold and extreme weather conditions
+Cold and extreme weather conditions

 GPS navigation

-GPS is one of the most energy-consuming features of your smartphone.
+GPS is one of the most energy-consuming features of your smartphone

 Network connection in isolated areas